tenenem/tenenem/README.md

 ## What I'm Working On

-🔬 Master's research – AI-assisted Indoor Air Quality (IAQ) monitoring system for a mechanical engineering laboratory
+🔬 Preparing my Master's research proposal on an AI-assisted Indoor Air Quality (IAQ) monitoring system for a mechanical engineering laboratory.

 📊 Improving my Python, machine learning, and data analysis skills using scikit-learn